Roarw/PlaygroundNetAPI/README.md

 __dotnet ef__

-To commit a database migration (Make sure to navigate to the ProjectName/ProjectName folder, you can use /ls and /cd):
+To commit a database migration (Make sure to navigate to the ProjectName/ProjectName folder, you can use 'ls' and 'cd'):

 __dotnet ef migrations 'ProjectName' add 'CommitName'__